Fairchild Channel F Videocarts: Videocart-23

 Videocart-23: Galactic Space Wars is a video game released in 1980 by Zircon.
 It contained a shoot 'em up and a Lunar Lander-style game.
 Video magazine reviewed the individual games in 1982, praising Galactic Space Wars' inventive horizontal and vertical alignment settings, but noting that the graphics are merely "acceptable" and "can't really compete" when compared against contemporary systems.
 Video's review of Lunar Lander was considerably more critical, describing it as "a near-total washout" and pointing to pale images and unwieldy controls as specific problems.
 As a whole the cartridge was described as "a good try" confounded by "primitive technology", and readers were advised to wait for Zircon's upcoming Space Invaders-esque game, Galactic Intruders (released in 1981 as Alien Invasion).

 Videocart-24

 Videocart-24: Pro-Football is a video game released in 1981 by Zircon.

 Videocart-25

 Videocart-25: Casino Poker is a video game released in 1980 by Zircon.

 Videocart-26

 Videocart-26: Alien Invasion is a video game released in 1981 by Zircon.

+Videocart-51

+Democart: Demonstration cartridge contains an interactive demonstration program that teaches how to use the console and start a game of Hockey.
+It was released 1977 by Fairchild, Zircon made it available to the public through mail order in 1979.
+The cartridge contains an Easter Egg displaying the programmer's name (Michael K Glass).